gandlafbtc/cashu-newuser-faq/README.md

 BTC Sessions-Cashu and Nutstash Wallets: https://www.youtube.com/watch?v=riTRD0BdMDI

+If you want to use this FAQ in https://chatpdf.com, simply drag the PDF to the site.

 <h2>MINTS</h2>

 <b>CAUTION:</b> Choose Mints where you trust or know and trust the operator.
 If you don't trust the mint, use small amounts or immediately redeem tokens or swap tokens to your own mint.